What’s Your Language Learning Style? Here’s How to Discover Your Inner Straight-A Student

 However, this approach does have its drawbacks.
 As mentioned above, many programs that focus on vocabulary don’t focus on grammar, writing or speaking.
 You’ll know a lot of words, but you may not know how to use them, so it’s important to be mindful and find ways to incorporate grammar into your learning here and there.

 You can do this the old-fashioned way by cracking open a grammar book and learning the basics.
-At the same time, you can use programs like FluentU or Duolingo to familiarize yourself with these rules in a more practical manner.
+At the same time, you can use language-learning apps like Duolingo or programs that teach through authentic videos like FluentU to familiarize yourself with these rules in a more practical manner.
 The key is just to focus on vocabulary first, and to focus on it more strongly than any other area for a while.

 The Grammar Approach